 + Add New Team: To add a new team, select the department and manager of time and type in the new team name.
 You won't be able to save unless a manager is specified.
 This is to ensure that team metrics are as accurate as possible.

-This section allows you to overrule role-based dashboard visibility.
-This is helpful for instances where managers and admins should have access to the Exec Dashboard, but for only certain departments.
+This section allows you to customize Dashboard visibility.
+This is helpful for instances where managers and admins should have access to certain teams' manager activity.

 The default setting is Role Level Dashboard.
-This view gives the end user the ability to see all manager activity across all departments.
+This view gives the end user the ability to see their own manager activity.

-Select Department View in the drop-down to limit Stats view.
+Select Department View in the drop-down to expand the Dashboards view.
 Choose the departments under Departments Stats Visible.
 More than one option can be selected.

-The teams not selected will be removed from the Stats view.
+The selected teams will be displayed in the Dashboards.